Written byConnie Yang

 Step 3: Input your Google account and password to mount your Google Drive.

-After mounting successfully, you can view and edit any files on the Google Drive.
+After mounting successfully, you can view and edit any files on Google Drive.